Barcode (drink): Background and history

 In 2020, Malik met Kuzma through a mutual business partner.
 Kuzma's Lakers were in the midst of a championship run when Malik gave him a drink to test during the 2020 NBA Finals, which the Lakers would win.
-Soon after, the two opted to become business partners and would co-found the company Drink Barcode, with the Barcode drink itself being its product and Malik serving as CEO.
+Soon after, the two opted to become business partners and would co-found the company Drink Barcode, with the Barcode drink itself being its product and Malik as CEO.
 The company raised $5 million in funding.
 Headquartered in Los Angeles, Drink Barcode had six full-time employees by May 2021.
 Barcode launched with two flavors: watermelon and lemon lime.
 The brand has since expanded to include concord grape, black cherry, and Malibu punch as flavors.
 Initially, the drink was only available through an official website, though became physically available for purchase at six Erewhon locations in Los Angeles in June 2021.
 The brand's products were later made available at grocery and convenience stores such as H-E-B, Krogers, Safeway, Albertsons, Buc-ee's and 7-Eleven.

 In July 2023, the NBA's then most recent first-overall pick, San Antonio Spurs center Victor Wembanyama, became a brand ambassador for Barcode.
 Other public figures to have openly praised the product include Halle Berry, Kelly Rowland, and Derrick Rose.
 Wembanyama featured in the brand's first major ad campaign, launched in late 2023.
 In October, Barcode signed a three-year sponsorship deal with the NBA's Brooklyn Nets to become the team's "hydration partner".